amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 | --- | --- |
 11. [AQA-86834F-SQP](https://www.cienotes.com/wp-content/uploads/2020/03/AQA-86834F-SQP.pdf) |

 *Higher Level - Listening, Reading & writing*
+  1) Question papers 1-4 --> Listen to audio files and write answers
+  2) Question papers 5-25 --> Have 2 types of questions.
+A) Read the text (included in the Question paper or separate text insert) and answer the questions.
+B) Write answers about given topics / prompts.

 Question Papers  | Audio Files
 | --- | --- |